VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode Incident Management System for Azure deployment and сonfiguration guide.md

 Follow the below-listed steps to register the application.

 **Step 1**
-Log in to the Azure portal using your Azure account.
+Log in to the Azure Portal using your Azure account.
 URL - <https://portal.azure.com/>.

 **Step 2**